srl-labs/srl-elk-lab/blog/srl-elk-lab.md

 Playing with Kibana and creating dashboards is pretty obvious, but let's have a look how can we coninue working with data.
 Not being Machine Learning expect, you can query and search data, apply aggregations for metrics, stats, create watchers and many other things.
-So, let's demonstrate some of them to give feel and taste of available funstionality.
+So, let's demonstrate some of them to give feel and taste of available functionality.

 ```sh title="Cluster health status"